Hisma/cline-rules-workflows/docs/rules/how-to-setup-rules.md

 ```

 ### Customize Based on Your Workflow
-Look at my examples in `my-global-rules/` and adapt them to your preferences:
+Look at the templates in `templates/global/rules/` and adapt them to your preferences:
 - Coding standards you follow
 - Documentation practices you prefer
 - Security guidelines you implement
-- Workflow patterns you use
+- MCP server requirements you need

 ## Step 3: Set Up Project-Specific Rules